bit-js/byte/README.md

     age: { type: 'number' },
     items: { type: 'number', maxLength: 10 },
     darkMode: { type: 'bool' },
-}); // parse { name: string, age: number, items: number[], darkMode: boolean } or null if any parameter does not match
+}); // parse to { name: string, age: number, items: number[], darkMode: boolean } or null if any parameter does not match
 ```

 All query parsers return a function to parse query parameters from a request context.